Wire race bearing: Types

 The most common type consist of two open inner and outer rings each.
 Types using just three rings can be used for special applications to compensate e.g. angular offset.
 There are types forming an converging angle ball bearing using two rows of balls set up with two race rings each.
 A special type for mainly radial loads can be set up with just two race rings.

 Comparison with standard ball bearings

 The space-saving design is the main advantage with the capability of loads and moments from all directions at the same time.
-Because the rolling elements run on race rings, the enclosing design is not exposed directly to stressing of the rolling process.
-Thus allows to use alternate materials like aluminium, brass or plastic as housing.
+Because the rolling elements run on race rings, the enclosing design is not exposed directly to stressing of the rolling process, thus allowing use of alternate materials like aluminium, brass or plastic as housing.
 Another advantage is that rotational resistance and pre-load can be adjusted precisely.

-Due to the specific design, wire race bearings have also system inherent disadvantages like increased assembly time, because the race rings must be inserted accurately into the enclosing design to ensure faultless function.
+Due to the specific design, wire race bearings also have inherent system disadvantages like increased assembly time, because the race rings must be inserted accurately into the enclosing design to ensure faultless function.